akosthekiss/inators_setup/README.rst

   ``{tag}``
 - a number of revisions after a version tag:
   ``{tag}+{distance}.{scm letter}{revision hash}``
-- uncommitted changes in the working directory (even if on version tag):
+- uncommitted changes in the working directory (even if on a version tag):
   ``{tag}+{distance}.{scm letter}{revision hash}.dYYYYMMDD``

 To use this versioning, add ``inators_setup`` to ``setup_requires`` in